MUltiplexed Survey Telescope (MUST) Science White Paper I: Overview of Large-Scale Structure Cosmology in the Era of Stage-V Spectroscopic Surveys: Target Selection

 \section{Target Selection}

-We must pay special attention to selecting targets from imaging surveys to achieve the scientific goals outlined in the previous section.
-There are two main requirements for cosmological target selection: 1) There should be easily identifiable spectral features, such as strong emission lines, absorption features, or continuum breaks, to enable redshift determination with a minimal exposure time; 2) The target density must be optimized to balance the cosmic variance and shot noise to maximize the precision of cosmological measurements.
-This section explores target selection criteria suitable for MUST and addresses these concerns.
+Target selection is the bridge between imaging data and spectroscopic measurements, and is critical for achieving the science goals outlined in Section~\ref{sec:motivation}.
+With finite observational resources, there are two main requirements for cosmological target selection: 1) There should be clear spectral features, such as strong emission lines, absorption features, or continuum breaks, to secure redshift determination in short exposures; and 2) It should reach a target density that balances cosmic variance and shot noise to maximize the precision of cosmological measurements.
+Different science goals emphasize different scales, redshift ranges, and number densities, so trade-offs are inevitable.
+Ideally, one would explore the full target-selection space for all science cases, including topics beyond large-scale structures, and then jointly optimize the survey strategy.

+Given the current state of available imaging samples, a full exploration is impractical at the moment.
+In this section, we therefore adopt simple extensions of Stage-IV (e.g., DESI-like) selections and test how far MUST can go on the major cosmological goals, such as dark energy and modified gravity, within a realistic survey duration (see Section~\ref{sec:forecast}).
+As deeper and wider imaging data with more bands become available, we will broaden the selection methods and perform a more complete optimization across all science cases in future work.